What makes a micro servo to become the best DLG servo?

 CHAServo is a relatively new manufacturer in the hobby market.
 However, it looks like right from the start, they managed to provide a great quality product for competition flying.

 LV06 is a sub-micro size servo, which weighs just under 6 grams.
-At the same time, it’s capable of providing a torque that some bigger in size servos can’t reach…
+At the same time, it’s capable of providing a torque that some bigger-size servos can’t reach…

-All this performance is enclosed into a shiny aluminum casing that also ensures a secure mounting of the servo into your RC glider.
+All this performance is enclosed in a shiny aluminum casing that also ensures a secure mounting of the servo into your RC glider.

-LV stands for Low Voltage, meaning that this servo is designed to run on the single-cell lipo at it’s best.
-Worth mentioning that the High Voltage (HV06) servo of the exact same size is also provided by CHAServo.
+LV stands for Low Voltage, meaning that this servo is designed to run on the single-cell lipo at its best.
+Worth mentioning that the High Voltage (HV06) servo of the same size is also provided by CHAServo.

-The general feeling is that the servo is undoubtedly smaller than a previous “size champion” KST X06 and will be a great option for any DLG glider.
+The general feeling is that the servo is undoubtedly thinner than a previous “size champion” – KST X06, and will be a great option for any DLG glider.

 And last, but not least, it is provided with standard mounting tabs, and wing-mounting tabs, as well as without those, and can be programmed, similar to KST ones.